-- (a) Medical surgical benefits; - (b) Weekly Indemnity benefits for non-occupational sickness and accident; - (c) Pension Plan; and - (d) such additional benefits as the Trustees of the Plan shall periodically determine.
+- (a) Medical surgical benefits;

+- (b) Weekly Indemnity benefits for non-occupational sickness and accident;

+- (c) Pension Plan; and

+(d) such additional benefits as the Trustees of the Plan shall periodically determine.

-A.09 First Aid Attendants and Construction Safety Officers
+A.08 First Aid Attendants and Construction Safety Officers

-Employees required to act as First Aid Attendants with a valid Level 1 Certificate will be paid \$0.25/hr above their regular wage rate.
+Employees required to act as First Aid Attendants with a valid Level 1 Certificate (including travel endorsement) will be paid \$0.25/hr above their regular wage rate.